-We are using patient-derived iPSC as a platform for high-thoughput screening to identify promising small molecules or target genes to treat bone marrow failure and MDS/leukemia.
+We are conducting high-thoughput screening to identify promising small molecules or target genes to treat bone marrow failure and MDS/leukemia.

 Laboratory techniques used by the lab include:

-Protein biochemistry Molecular biology Genomic sequencing and analysis Immunofluorescence microscopy Flow cytometry Hematopoiesis assays using primary human CD34+ cells or human induced pluripotent stem cells Lentiviral transduction to introduce cDNAs or knockdown gene expression High throughput screens using small molecule compounds or functional genomics Establishment of primary patient-derived cell cultures
+Protein biochemistry Molecular biology Genomic sequencing and analysis RNA-Seq transcriptome analysis Single cell genomic and transcriptome analysis Immunofluorescence microscopy Flow cytometry Hematopoiesis assays using primary human CD34+ cells or human induced pluripotent stem cells Lentiviral transduction to introduce cDNAs or knockdown gene expression High throughput screens using small molecule compounds or functional genomics Establishment of primary patient-derived cell cultures

-Dr. Shimamura leads several clinical and translational research studies in bone marrow failure.
+Dr. Shimamura leads several translational research studies in bone marrow failure and genetic predispositon to MDS.
 She directs the North American Shwachman Diamond Syndrome Registry (SDSR) together with Dr. Kasiani Myers and Dr. Stella Davies at Cincinnati Children’s Hospital.
 The SDSR (www.sdsregistry.org) collects clinical data and biological samples to investigate the clinical complications and molecular and genetic causes of SDS with the goal of improving diagnosis, medical management, and treatment.
 Dr. Shimamura also serves on the Executive Committee of the North American Pediatric Aplastic Anemia Consortium (NAPAAC) which is comprised of over 26 pediatric hematology centers across the country working together to improve the diagnosis, treatment, and outcomes of pediatric aplastic anemia.
 She also works closely with colleagues in the hematopoietic stem cell transplant program to improve transplant outcomes for pediatric bone marrow failure and MDS.